JimmyHwang/PC6502/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+For more usage, please refer to the [Documentation](https://www.dna64.com/PC6502/Docs)

 <!-- ROADMAP -->
 ## Roadmap
 See the [open issues](https://github.com/JimmyHwang/PC6502/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project